Riku1014/IPL-dataset-06/README.md

-# SUBMITTED BY
-# 1.RISHABH SEN
-# 2.SHIKHAR BHARDWAJ
-# 3.AMIT SINGH SURYWANSHI
-Important insights from the IPL 2023 dashboard Analyzing tournament data is crucial to gaining insights that can guide strategic decision-making for teams.
+Important insights from the IPL  dashboard
+Analyzing tournament data is crucial to gaining insights that can guide strategic decision-making for teams.
 With data analysis, we can unearth a range of data insights, from team-level and individual player performances to examining trends in viewership, revenue, and the overall health of the competition.
 These insights can be useful to coaches and players alike, helping them refine their tactics and improve their performances.

 In the following section, we'll go over some of the important data insights from our dashboard for IPL 2023 that can be useful for cricket fans when it comes to analyzing the tournament.